• twitter-icon

 The main purpose behind the implementation of Tax Audit was to ease the troublesome and baffling assessment process for the tax authorities.
 A tax auditor is responsible for the verification of the details and responding to different clauses of 3CD in the most efficient way he can while ensuring accuracy and fairness.

-It doesn’t matter whether an auditor or client or both get the data ready which is needed to accomplish the tax audit, the responsibility of the accuracy of the information presented in 3CD or annexures exists with the auditor inescapably, until & unless he doesn’t prove himself innocent or evidence that he has done the allotted assignment with ultra care and efficiency.
+It doesn’t matter whether an auditor or client or both get the data ready which is needed to accomplish the tax audit, the responsibility for the accuracy of the information presented in 3CD or annexures exists with the auditor inescapably, until & unless he doesn’t prove himself innocent or evidence that he has done the allotted assignment with ultra care and efficiency.

 Read Also: Best 5 Business Opportunity for Chartered Accountants in India